Robert Peary: Review of depth soundings

 Supporters of Peary and Henson assert that the depth soundings they made on the outward journey have been matched by recent surveys, and so their claim of having reached the Pole is confirmed.
-Only the first few of the Peary party's soundings, taken nearest the shore, touched bottom; experts have said their usefulness is limited to showing that he was above deep water.
+Since only the first few of the Peary party's soundings, taken nearest the shore, touched bottom; experts have said their usefulness is limited to showing that he was above deep water.
 Peary's expedition possessed 4,000 fathoms of sounding line, but he took only 2,000 with him over an ocean already established as being deeper in many regions.
 Peary stated in 1909 Congressional hearings about the expedition that he made no longitudinal observations during his trip, only latitude observations, yet he maintained he stayed on the "Columbia meridian" all along, and that his soundings were made on this meridian.
 The pack ice was moving all the time, so he had no way of knowing where he was without longitudinal observations.

 Re-creation of expedition in 2005

 In 2005, British explorer Tom Avery and four companions re-created the outward portion of Peary's journey using replica wooden sleds and Canadian Eskimo Dog teams.
 They ensured their sled weights were the same as Peary's sleds throughout their journey.
 They reached the North Pole in 36 days, 22 hours—nearly five hours faster than Peary.
+However, Avery's fastest 5-day march was 90 nautical miles (170 km), significantly short of the 135 nautical miles (250 km) claimed by Peary.

 After reaching the Pole, Avery and his team were airlifted off the ice rather than returning by dogsled.

 Legacy

 Several United States Navy ships have been named USS Robert E. Peary.
 The Peary–MacMillan Arctic Museum at Bowdoin College is named for Peary and fellow Arctic explorer Donald Baxter MacMillan.
+Robert E. Peary Middle School in Gardena, CA, and Robert E. Peary High School in Rockvile, MD, were named after him.
 In 1986, the United States Postal Service issued a 22-cent postage stamp in honor of Peary and Henson;

 Peary Land, Peary Glacier, Peary Nunatak and Cape Peary in Greenland, Peary Bay and Peary Channel in Canada, as well as Mount Peary in Antarctica, are named in his honor.
-The lunar crater Peary, appropriately located at the moon's north pole, is also named after him.
+The lunar crater Peary, located at the Moon's north pole, is also named after him.

 Camp Peary in York County, Virginia is named for Admiral Peary.
 Originally established as a Navy Seabee training center during World War II, it was repurposed in the 1950s as a Central Intelligence Agency training facility.
 It is commonly called "The Farm".

 Admiral Peary Vocational Technical School, located in a neighboring community very close to his birthplace of Cresson, PA, was named for him and was opened in 1972.
 Today the school educates over 600 students each year in numerous technical education disciplines.